For pre-service teachers seeking initial K-12 certification.

 The program follows the International Standards for Technology Education (ISTE) Standards for Coaches and offers courses related to teaching and learning with technology through different perspectives: cognitive, social, cultural, and applied practice.
 Students are also encouraged to take courses related to the learning sciences, educational policy, and use of assistive technologies in special education.
 Each student’s program is different, depending upon students’ professional goals and interests.
 Students attend most courses face-to-face, but some of the courses are offered online.

-Students can complete the program full-time in two years but have the option to go part-time, as many of the students work during the day.
-In the second year students register for “practica" during both the Fall and Spring semesters in the program.
+Students can complete the degree program full-time in two years but have the option to attend part-time, as many students work during the day.
+In the second year, students register for “practica" during both the fall and spring semesters in the program.
 Completing the program requires 38 points, and involves two semesters fieldwork/observation (a year-long total of 100 hours) and student teaching (a year-long total of 200 hours or 40 days of student teaching.
 Students are strongly encouraged to make themselves available full-time for student teaching, but it is possible to complete student teaching part-time.
 Additional information regarding student teaching requirements are below.